Skip to content

 Vellum

 Vellum is a paid software that allows you to format your book for paperback or ebook.
-It’s a bit pricey, but if you plan to publish multiple books, it can be worth it.
-While you can format your books through free tools such as IngramSpark’s book builder or Reedsy’s Book Editor, Vellum has a lot more options than any free tool you will find.
+It’s a bit pricey, but if you plan to publish multiple books, it could be worth it.
+While you can format your books through free tools such as IngramSpark’s book builder or the Reedsy Studio, Vellum has a lot more options than any free tool you will find.
 Besides formatting for all eReader devices and paperback trim sizes, you can also use drop caps, embedded fonts, and flourishes.
 You can even add custom ornaments and backgrounds or group your series into a box set with a few simple steps.

 Author’s Guild